-Dutch Pancakes?!
+Dutch mini pancakes?!
 Oh, yes!!
 I AM embarrased to mention this, but I will mention it since I have mentioned it ;-).
 I did not know these cuties existed until about 6-7 years ago when we visited their mother land.
 In beautiful Holland these cute mini pancakes are street food.

 Oh my!
 How could I not know about these little delicious cuties?!

 We used to go to Holland quite a lot, we still do but not as often.
 Every time we were visiting Holland (sometimes even 3-4 times a year) kids always made sure we would stock up on caramel sauce.
 I have to admit - it was the best one we ever tasted... until I started my own small ‘homemade production’.

 Although we still visit Holland a couple of times a year, we no longer get the caramel sauce.
 I do make my own at home which is simply amazing.
 It only takes 15 min or so to make.

 I make it and store it in a bottle in the fridge.
 Guess what?
 Kids didn’t ever notice the difference, they just loved it.
 It is caramel sauce ultimately, I know.
 But for me, even a caramel sauce can be and should be the ‘healthier’ option.
 Is there such a thing as a healthy caramel sauce?

 Kids now prefer the homemade sauce and concluded that there is no need to buy the market one any longer.
 Yayy!
-Mummy won!
+Result!

 Not to mention that we used to also get many ready mix pancakes packs.
 We thought were great at the time but truthfully I think these homemade pancakes taste a lot better.